-- Eat a variety of vegetables, fruits and whole grains, including soy foods (NOT supplements).
+- Eat a variety of vegetables, fruits and whole grains, including soy foods (not supplements).
 Minimize ultra-processed carbs, minimize sugar or pure starchy foods like pasta, potatoes, breads, and other baked goods.
-NO SUGARY DRINKS.
+No sugary drinks.
 Avoid fructose and agave, these are low glycemic but poison for the liver. - Consume foods rich in omega 3 fats such as flaxseed, fish, tuna, salmon, and walnuts and almonds at least twice a week.
 Learn about good fats and bad fats, there is new information that might surprise you.
 Eggs are good for you for example! - Vegan diets can lower heart disease, depending on what you eat.
 Tortillas, potato chips and french fries might be vegan but are not healthy. - Ideally get at least 30-60 minutes of moderate exercise every day!
-150 minutes per week is promoted as a goal, this is the MINIMUM you need for good heart health.
+150 minutes per week is promoted as a goal, this is the minimum you need for good heart health.
 300 minutes per week is far better. - Engage in activities that result in a sustained or intermittent increase in heart rate: gardening, walking, dancing, stair climbing, roller blading, any aerobic exercise.
 The activity period does not need to be continuous.
 Consider getting a sensor to monitor your activity and strive to walk at least 10,000 steps a day.
-Typically about 2,000 to 2,200 steps is one mile. - Do NOT smoke.
-Even 1-2 cigarettes a day increases your risk. - Avoid being sedentary during the day.
-This can as bad for your heart long-term as smoking a pack a day. - Maintain a healthy weight.
-Know your BMI (body mass index) and strive to keep it in the normal range (19-25). - Control or manage high blood pressure.
-Even numbers over 130/80 should be managed or treated - Diabetes prevention and control is important as diabetes is a 'heart disease equivalent'. - Learn about insulin resistance.
+Typically, about 2,000 to 2,200 steps is one mile.
+Walking pace of 3 miles per hour means you can walk 1,000 steps in about 10 minutes. - Do NOT smoke.
+Even 1-2 cigarettes a day increases your risk of bone loss, lung and other cancers, and cardiovascular disease (heart attack and stroke). - Avoid being sedentary during the day.
+This can be as bad for your heart long-term as smoking one pack a day. - Maintain a healthy weight.
+Know your BMI (body mass index) and strive to keep it in the normal range (20-25). - Control or manage high blood pressure.
+Even numbers above 130/80 should be managed or treated. - Diabetes prevention and control is important as diabetes is a 'heart disease equivalent'. - Learn about insulin resistance.
 Elevated fasting Triglycerides can be due to insulin resistance.
 You can have a normal HbA1c and still potentially be insulin resistant. - If Cholesterol is high, meaning high LDL and low HDL, then lowering this has been shown to reduce the risk of heart disease. - Consider having a HS-CRP (high sensitivity C-Reactive Protein) blood test for further cardiac risk assessment if you have borderline elevations in the blood lipids/fats. - Consider a CAC test (coronary artery calcium score). - Ask for an advanced lipid panel.
-Check your LDL particle size and number, check for apoB and LpA.

-- Take vitamin supplements under physician guidance.
-Choose ones that contain antioxidants including vitamins E and C and B complex like Centrum Silver.
-Avoid B-carotene supplements.
+Check your LDL particle size and number, check for apoB and LPa (LPa is not reduced by most medications and is genetically determined.
+High LPa is an independent risk factor for cardiovascular disease). - Take vitamins or supplements with some physician guidance.
+Choose ones that contain antioxidants including vitamins E and C and B complex, like Centrum Silver.
+Avoid beta-carotene supplements.
 If menopause, do NOT take vitamins with extra iron.
-It can accumulate in the body and damage organs like the heart or liver. - Take one baby aspirin daily ONLY if approved by your physician based on your risk for heart disease.
+It can accumulate in the body and damage organs like the heart or liver.
+Omega-3 supplements can be helpful, they are anti-inflammatory and can help improve heart health.